zentuit/unity3d-store/README.md

 *SOOMLA's Store Module for Unity3d*

+**March 9th:** v1.7.15 Unity 5 compatibility patch.

+> If you are upgrading an already imported store module, make sure to delete the `<project>/Assets/Soomla/compilations` folder

 **October 29th:** v1.7 **Work in editor!** When you're in the Unity editor, data will be saved to PlayerPrefs.

 **September 15th:** NonConsumableItem class was removed.